-This Act shall enter into force on the day following its promulgation extended significantly because medication was now available to eliminate the lethal effect of minor infections, infections which previously often led to the death of even young people.
+With Penicillin and other antibiotics developed in due course, life expectancy of humans could be extended significantly because medication was now available to eliminate the lethal effect of minor infections, infections which previously often led to the death of even young people.
 For example, the German dramatist Georg Büchner died in 1837 at the young age of 24 of a typhoid infection, an illness that no longer inspires abject terror since the advent of antibiotics.